Maynot2/simple_shell/README.md

 ## What tools can we use ?

-You can launch programs directly with the absolute path This shell has the $PATH env, you can launch binaries of your path from anywhere (like the example) Some builtins commands are available : exit, env.
+You can launch programs directly with the absolute path.\
+This shell has the $PATH env, you can launch binaries of your path from anywhere (like the example).\
+Some builtins commands are available : exit, env.\

 ## Authors